 Step 3: Applying Jenolite Rust Remover or Rust Converter

 You can use either Jenolite Rust Remover or Jenolite Rust Converter to restore your bike, depending on how rusty it is.
 One application of our rust converter will react with rust to convert it to a stable compound, ready to paint over without wiping or rinsing away.
-Jenolite Rust Converter is a suitable remedy for lightly rusted areas, but for thicker rust, Jenolite Rust Remover is your best option.
+Jenolite Rust Converter is a suitable remedy for lightly rusted areas, but for thicker rust, Jenolite Rust Remover is the perfect rust remover for bikes.

-After applying, leave it to work and simply wipe away to reveal a sparking surface that’s ready to be painted over!
-If you need to remove rust from any small working parts — such as your gear cogs, nuts and bolts — you can immerse them in Jenolite Rust Remover.
+After applying, make sure you use a wire brush to continually work the product into the rust.
+This ensures it stays active and never dries out.
+Once you can see the rust has separated from the metal, simply wipe away to reveal a bare metal surface that’s ready to be painted over!
+If you need to remove rust from any small working parts — such as your gear cogs, nuts, and bolts — you can immerse them in Jenolite Rust Remover liquid.
 Just pour the required amount into a suitable plastic container, place your rusty items in the liquid and let Jenolite Rust Remover do the hard work!

 Protecting your bike from future rust

-To find out more about our products and begin busting that rust, check out our complete Rust Remover range right here.
+We hope you found this guide helpful to how to get rid of rust on a bike.
+To find out more about our products and begin busting that rust, check out our complete Rust Remover range.